-• To turn alarm limits off or on for the vital sign: Touch on off or one off.
+• To turn alarm limits off or on for the vital sign: Touch on or or or or the .
 This button toggles to display the current alarm state.

 If you turn off alarm limit checking for a vital sign, no visual or audio alarm signals will occur for those limits.
 If alarm limit checking is off, the icon changes to on the Home tab in the parameter frame.